-When we started with bees, we were interested in just a small number of hives, mainly for the benefits to the garden, and for very small-scale honey and wax production.
-We were mostly interested in those products for our own use but liked the idea that we could occasionally sell the excess without worrying about things like shelf life and refrigeration as we would with fresh produce from the garden.
+My husband and I were interested in just a small number of hive when we first started beekeeping.
+Our main interests were the added benefits to the garden and small-scale honey and wax production.
+We wanted the products for our own use, but liked the idea that we could occasionally sell the excess without worrying about things like shelf life and refrigeration, as we would with fresh produce from the garden.

 If you're considering beekeeping, or maybe you're on the fence about whether beekeeping is right for you, hopefully some of these insights will help.